College-Projects-23-27/0010_week_6_project/README.md

 - The program then prints the string containing the repeated names.

 ## Authors
-- Author1, Brit Dao, Wafik Tawfik
+- Brit Dao, Brit Dao, Wafik Tawfik